 Will your child be five years old by September 30?
 If so, contact your child's school to make arrangements for kindergarten enrollment.
 Most schools begin getting information together in late March or early April for parents of incoming kindergartners, and many host an orientation or open house.
 Forms and other information about registration are available at http://www.fcps.edu/parents/start/kindergarten.shtml.

 Please note that most kindergarten orientations are usually scheduled between mid-March and the end of June.
-It's best to check the school's web page or to contact the school directly for any specific information about kindergarten in 2013-14.
+Check the school's web page or contact the school directly for specific information about kindergarten in 2016-17.

 For more information about kindergarten, go to http://www.fcps.edu/is/earlychildhood/kindergarten/index.shtml.

 Fairfax County Public Schools has launched a new subscription-based e-mail communication tool, called News You Choose.
 This system replaces the Keep in Touch Plus subscription portal.

 Parents will be able to select what information they want to receive and how often from individual schools, the School Board office and members, departments, programs, and PTA/PTO and booster organizations.

 Anyone can subscribe to News You Choose.
 Subscribers can select which schools they want to receive information from and what type of information—news and updates, athletics, band, PTA/PTO, and more.
 Subscribers can change their settings or unsubscribe at any time.

 News You Choose does not replace the essential information FCPS communicates through Keep In Touch (KIT) Basic using the Blackboard Connect system.
 Parents will continue to receive emergency messages, delayed openings and school closings, attendance messages, low lunch balances, and other critical information sent to the e-mail address listed on their child ’s emergency care card.
 Parents are automatically signed up to receive this essential information and will continue to receive messages.